SOLO Wilderness First Responder (WFR) with Train NEK

 COURSE DESCRIPTION

-What is Taught?
-The WFR takes a comprehensive and in-depth look at the standards and skills necessary for Prevention, Assessment and Treatment of Musculoskeletal Injuries, Environmental Emergencies, Soft Tissue Injuries, and Medical Emergencies.
+WHAT IS TAUGHT?
+The SOLO WFR takes a comprehensive and in-depth look at the standards and skills necessary for Prevention, Assessment and Treatment of Musculoskeletal Injuries, Environmental Emergencies, Soft Tissue Injuries, and Medical Emergencies.
 We include Packaging and Transporting Patients, Long-Term Patient Care, and Risk Management Considerations.
 Topics are covered far more extensively than can be done in the WFA, with additional topics such as CPR included, and more time for building muscle memory through hands-on practice.
 This course meets and exceeds all guidance from the Wilderness Medicine Education Collaborative.
-Importantly, by virtue of this being an in-person course in an outdoor classroom, we’ll be practicing the art of human interaction in a dynamic environment – a critical skillset in being an excellent backcountry caregiver.
+Importantly, by virtue of this being an in-person course, we’ll be practicing the art of human interaction in a dynamic environment – a skill set critical to being an excellent backcountry caregiver.

 Lodging and meals are not included in the cost of tuition.
-Onsite camping is available at Stannard location only.
 Directions, a packing list, and further details are sent to students upon registration.

 *NOTE: We hope you will choose Train NEK – but wherever you go to pursue your WFR, make sure the certification will be worth your time and money, with ample recertification opportunities.
 Check if the organization has reciprocity with any of the widely-recognized and highly respected schools working within Wilderness Medicine Education Collaborative guidelines (such as SOLO, AERIE, NOLS, WMA, and Desert Mountain Medicine).

-What Should I Bring?
-WFR students are asked to bring clothing suitable for being active outside much of the day in any weather (i.e. rolling around on the ground pretending to be injured, and kneeling next to mock patients).
+WHAT SHOULD I BRING?
+WFR students are asked to bring a sleeping pad, sleeping bag, and clothing suitable for being active much of the day (i.e. rolling around on the ground pretending to be injured, and kneeling next to mock patients).
 You should also bring additional layers for warming and treating patients.
 Lodging and meals are not included in the cost of tuition.
-Onsite camping is available at Stannard location only.
-Here is information about what to expect for class, including a complete packing list, Directions and further details are sent to students upon registration.
+Directions and further details are sent to students upon registration.

 Train NEK Logo